Tres Marías amazon: Distribution and habitat

 The Tres Marías amazon is restricted to the Islas Marías, a small archipelago about 100 km off the coast of Nayarit.
 It primarily inhabits forest but has been noted roosting in Agave plantations.

 Behavior

 Feeding

 The diet of the Tres Marías amazon has not been described separately from that of the yellow-headed parrot sensu lato, which like most Amazonas parrots feeds mostly on seeds and fruits.

 Breeding

 The breeding biology of the Tres Marías amazon has not been described separately from that of the yellow-headed parrot.
 That species as a whole nests in tree cavities.
 Their clutch size is two or three eggs.

 Vocalization

 As of early 2023 xeno-canto had no recordings of Tres Marías amazon vocalizations and the Cornell Lab of Ornithology's Macaulay Library had very few.

 In aviculture

 In aviculture, a variety of yellow-headed amazon has been selectively bred to maximize the yellow coloration of the head.
 Called the "Magna", it closely resembles the Tres Marías amazon.

+Stoodley, J. 1990, Genus Amazona, reports A.o.'magna' to be a naturally occurring variation within the A.o.oratrix species dynamics, and is most prevalent in the wild state in the Mexican state of Tamaulipas, adjacent to the Gulf of Mexico, south of Monterey.